Godfrey Davies: Professional career

 In February 1923, a joint committee of the Royal Historical Society and the American Historical Society nominated Davies to be the editor of what would become Davies' most widely used work, Bibliography of British History.
 Stuart Period, 1603–1714.
 Sir Charles Firth played an important role for Davies in compiling this work.
 As Davies noted in his introduction to the first edition in 1928, "He has assisted at every stage of the growth of this bibliography; his library and unrivalled store of knowledge were always open to me. he has read the typescripts and the proofs, and encouraged me in every way."

 In 1925, the University of Chicago appointed Davies an assistant professor of history.
 Five years later, in 1930, he joined the research staff of the Huntington Library, rising to become its chairman in 1949–1951.
 He also served as editor of the Huntington Library Quarterly from 1937 to 1948.
 In 1930, the California Institute of Technology appointed him an associate professor, a post he held until his death in 1957.
-Between 1938 and 1945, he was also a lecturer in history at the University of California, Los Angeles.Death Notice, Journal of Southern History, vol. 23, no. 3 (August 1957), p.
-412.
+Between 1938 and 1945, he was also a lecturer in history at the University of California, Los Angeles.

 He lived the latter part of his life in San Marino, California, where he was a research scholar at the Huntingdon Library.
 The British Academy elected him a Corresponding Fellow and Pembroke College, Oxford, elected him an Honorary Fellow in 1955.
 He died on 28 May 1957 in Los Angeles.